Ractuary/summaryrow/README.md

 | 2015 | 1     | 3     |
 | 2016 | 2     | 4     |

-It is often useful to summarize columns of a table by attaching 1 or more rows to the bottom of the table.
-Each column in the new summary row is a function of the other data in the column.
+For presentation, it is often useful to summarize columns of a table by attaching 1 or more rows to the bottom of the table.
+Each column in the new summary row is a function of the data corresponding column of the original table.
 In the following table the summary row contains the column totals:

 | Year | Col 2 | Col 3 |
 |------|-------|-------|